What It’s Like To Travel In Germany During COVID-19 – Estimated reading time: 17 minutes

 My decision to use a scooter was rather spontaneous – I’d always been really critical of them, but wow, I had such a great time.
 I downloaded the app, easily registered within a few minutes, and soon found myself zipping all around Hamburg.
 I love scooters so much now that I’ve since used them several times in Berlin.

-From a health standpoint, I’d recommend wearing gloves or using hand sanitizer before and after using the scooter.
+From a health standpoint, I’d recommend using hand sanitizer before and after using the scooter.
 If you have disinfectant, you can also wipes down the handles, bell, and brake.
 All in all, my time on the scooter made travel Germany during COVID-19 way more jolly.

 What It’s Like When You’re Shopping In Hamburg